Security Deposit FAQ

 - Payment for damages to the premises beyond "normal wear and tear"

-- Cleaning the tenant agreed to in the lease.
-If not specified in the lease the property should be returned to the condition in which it was received, less normal wear and tear
+- Cleaning the tenant agreed to in the lease, such as professional carpet cleaning.
+If not specified in the lease, the property should be returned to the condition in which it was received, less normal wear and tear

 - Any other breach of the lease causing property or financial damage to the landlord